Advancing Complex Video Object Segmentation via Progressive Concept Construction

 This observation motivates a paradigm shift: from conventional appearance matching to concept-driven segmentation.
 We take a step in this direction by equipping segmentation models with the ability to form and leverage high-level object concepts over time.
 To achieve this, we introduce \textbf{Se}gment \textbf{C}oncept (\textbf{\modelname}), a concept-driven segmentation framework that progressively constructs a concept-level representation of the target object by integrating information across frames.
-Rather than relying on superficial appearance matching, \modelname~leverages the conceptual reasoning capabilities of large vision-language models (LVLMs), drawing upon their rich visual understanding and world-prior knowledge to build and refine object-level concepts.
+Rather than relying on superficial appearance matching, \modelname~leverages the conceptual reasoning capabilities of large vision-language models (LVLMs), drawing upon their rich visual understanding and vast knowledge to build and refine object-level concepts.
 This enables robust segmentation under challenging conditions such as occlusions, appearance changes, and scene variations.
-During online segmentation, \modelname~samples a diverse subset of past frames to serve as input to the LVLM.
-These keyframes, arranged in temporal order along with the current query frame, are processed by the LVLM, which uses a learnable embedding to distill the concept essence of the target.
+Specifically, \modelname~samples a representative subset of past frames to serve as input to the LVLM.
+These keyframes, arranged in temporal order along with the current query frame, are processed by the LVLM, which uses a learnable concept token to distill the concept essence of the target.
 Note that we only extract the hidden embedding of this token, making the LVLM usage lightweight without generating any additional text.
-This semantic representation is then injected into the query frame via cross-attention, guiding segmentation through conceptual priors rather than relying solely on low-level features.
+This semantic representation is then injected into the query-frame feature via cross-attention, guiding segmentation with conceptual priors rather than relying solely on low-level features.
 We show that SeC can progressively model the concept of the target object on the fly, and its performance further improves when the construction is switched to offline mode.
 This highlights that leveraging LVLM-derived object-level features is beneficial for object referring.